 The District does not maintain insurance for student medical or dental costs if the student is injured during school activities or while on school premises.
 Parents are responsible for securing insurance coverage for their children.

-Forms for a very low-cost student accident insurance program available to parents are available at each school.
-Like most insurance policies, there are some coverage limitations and exclusions.
-Information on the policy is also available on the District's website at www.amphi.com.
-The District issues the student accident information forms as a convenience and service to students and parents; the District has no other connection with the insurance company and receives no compensation if parents purchase the coverage.
-Parents may pick up additional forms and purchase insurance at any time throughout the school year.
+Forms for a very low-cost student accident insurance program are available to parents on the District's website and like most insurance policies, there are some coverage limitations and exclusions.
+The information on the policy is available on the District's website at www.amphi.com as a convenience and service to students and parents; the District has no other connection with the insurance company and receives no compensation if parents purchase the coverage.
 Parents may also be able to obtain very limited (24-hour increment) accident insurance policies for special events such as field trips and the like through private insurance agencies.